drshahizan/phd/li-jing/comment.md

 (c)	To enhance an integrated synthetic minority oversampling technique with the boost technique and to use classic machine learning and deep neural network classifiers (SMOTE Boost + DT, SVM, RF/DNN) in the post-processing stage to handle class imbalance, alleviate overfitting, and improve model performances with appropriate evaluation measures

 - modified text:
+(a) To develop a data preprocessing and normalization technique that can handle the diversity and heterogeneity of IoT devices and protocols, in order to improve the accuracy of machine learning models for IoT attack detection/classification.
+(b) To develop a lightweight and computationally efficient machine learning classification model for resource-constrained IoT devices by utilizing ensemble feature selection methods, including Chi-square, Correlation Feature Selection (CFS), Gain Ratio (GR), and Minimum-Redundancy-Maximum-Relevance (MRMR), with majority voting mechanisms to determine the most representative features.
+(c) To develop SMOTE boost with traditional machine learning, and deep learning classifiers, including Deep Neural Network (DNN), Decision Tree (DT), Support Vector Machine (SVM), and Random Forest (RF) to reduce classification bias.

 - comment: Objectives need to tally with the main research issue of IoT attack detection/classification algorithm